alphagov/govuk-design-system/docs/logs.md

   "bytes": "2326"
 }
 ```

+## Filter plugins
+Logit.io allows you to use use all the [official plugins](https://www.elastic.co/guide/en/logstash/current/filter-plugins.html).

 ## Using grok regex patterns
 When using the [`grok plugin`](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html) you can reference global 'patterns' which are aliases for common regex patterns, for example such as ‘IP’, these are defined in [logstash-patterns-core/patterns/grok-patterns](https://github.com/logstash-plugins/logstash-patterns-core/blob/master/patterns/grok-patterns).